NIH-NEI/gdb/README.md

 *   DEG - Differentially Expressed Genes
 *   Exp - Experimental Design
-*   IAN - The IAN benchmarked here used Gemini as the LLM, along with DEG, Exp and a novel data augmentation framework.
+*   IAN - The IAN benchmarked here used Gemini as the LLM, along with DEG, Exp and a [novel data augmentation framework described here](https://www.biorxiv.org/content/10.1101/2025.03.06.640921v1.full#ref-21).

 While the ranked table provides the final verdict, the performance profile of each tool reveals a more nuanced story.
 The quadrant plot below visualizes the trade-off between pure factual recall ("Fidelity Score") and higher-order reasoning ("Discovery & Synthesis Score").